-Apple TV Plus is the latest software service from the team at Cupertino, California.
-The same company that makes iPhones and iPads is asking for $4.99 a month to watch original TV series and movies.
+Apple TV Plus is the streaming TV and movie service from the team at Cupertino, California.
+The same company that makes iPhones and iPads is asking for $4.99 a month to watch original TV series and films.
 Apple hopes to get additional revenue from this service, but what if you don’t want to pay?
 Is there a way to stream Apple TV Plus for free?

 Read more: How much does Apple TV Plus cost?

 There is!
-Here are three ways you can watch the exclusive shows and films on Apple TV Plus for free.
+Here are three ways you can watch the growing number of exclusive shows and films on Apple TV Plus for free.
 You can sign up for the service at the link below:

 - Seven-day free trial